Rats and mice are a persistent issue in Portland. Our poison-free rodent control protects your home and health using safe, natural methods.

 Our Approach to Natural Rodent Control

 - Visit 1: We do a full property inspection and lay out our recommendations.
 If all you need is expert advice, then the cost is $99.
-If you purchase the 3 Visit Plan that inspection fee is waived.
-We usually set traps but do not seal holes at the first visit to avoid sealing the rodents inside.
+If you purchase the 3 Visit Plan, that inspection fee is waived.
+We usually set traps, but do not seal holes at the first visit to avoid sealing the rodents inside.

 - Visit 2: We return in about a week to check traps and seal off entry holes with rodent-proof materials.
 Note that we charge extra for roof work that requires a safety harness.